alttch/eva3/doc/uc/uc_api.rst

 clone_group - clone all items in the group
 ------------------------------------------

-Creates a copy of the all items from the group.
+Creates a copy of all items from the group.

 Parameters: